felixlu/awesome-stars/topics.md

 ## flutter

 - [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source Spotify client that doesn't require Premium nor uses Electron!
 Available for both desktop & mobile!
-- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.
+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
+The best open source alternative to Notion.
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.
-- [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop, and alternative to TeamViewer.
+- [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.
 - [flutterchina/flutter-in-action](https://github.com/flutterchina/flutter-in-action) - 《Flutter实战》书稿。第二版书稿已上传，请移步新Repo。

 ## flutter-apps

-- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.
-- [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop, and alternative to TeamViewer.
+- [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.

 ## font